truongbuinh/terraform-templates/01_vpc/README.md

 ```
 ```
-terraform plan          # See the resources which will be created terraform apply         # Create the resources defined in .tf files terraform show          # Show the resources terraform plan -destroy # See what will be removed terraform destroy       # Remove the resources
+terraform plan          # See the resources which will be created terraform apply         # Create the resources defined in all .tf files terraform show          # Show the resources terraform plan -destroy # See what will be removed terraform destroy       # Remove the resources